-Certificate of Deposit (CD): A-time deposit with a specific maturity evidenced by a Certificate.
-Large-denomination CD's are typically negotiable, short-term, secured deposit in a financial institution that usually returns principal and interest to the lender (purchaser) at the end of the loan period.
+Certificate of Deposit (CD): A short-term, secured deposit in a financial institution that usually returns principal and interest to the lender (purchaser) at the end of the loan period.
 Certificates of Deposit differ in terms of collateralization and marketability.
 Those appropriate to public agency investing include: